dutta-alankar/cloudy-grids-line-emission/README.md

 Dependency: Any MPI enabled C++ compiler that supports std=c++14 flag (MPI based on c++14 compliant compiler e.g gcc-6.x)

+Please be sure that CLOUDY_DATA_PATH environment variable is exported to the Cloudy database location

 To compile the code in the repo, do the following:

 - Download and untar CLOUDY